 Preventing tooth decay with regular visits to your Pediatric Dentist

 Tooth decay is caused by sugars left in your mouth that turn into an acid that can break down your teeth.
 Children are at high risk for tooth decay for a simple reason — many children and adolescents do not practice regular, good oral hygiene habits.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.

-Your child should visit the dentist every six months for regular dental cleanings and checkups.
+Your child should visit the pediatric dentist every six months for regular dental cleanings and dental checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
-Tooth sealants are also recommended because they "seal" the deep grooves in your child's teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for several years, but will be monitored at your regular checkups.
+Tooth sealants are also recommended because they "seal" the deep grooves in your child's teeth, preventing tooth decay from forming in these hard-to-reach areas.
+Dental sealants last for several years, but will be monitored at your regular dental checkups.